nxtrace/NTrace-core/README.md

 ## Credits

+[IPInfo](https://ipinfo.io) Provided most of the data support for this project free of charge

-[BGP.TOOLS](https://bgp.tools) provided some data support for this project.
-And we would like to express our sincere gratitude.
+[BGP.TOOLS](https://bgp.tools) Provided some data support for this project free of charge

+[PeeringDB](https://www.peeringdb.com) Provided some data support for this project free of charge

 [sjlleo](https://github.com/sjlleo) The perpetual leader, founder, and core contributors